-Chivas USA went on to take its turn to threaten as Nick Labrocca hit a shot from just out of the box which Union keeper Faryd Mondragon was just able to jump up and knock away.
-Minutes later, the tie game was no longer, as Chivas was finally able to break through the Union’s defense.
+Chivas USA went on to take their turn to threaten as Nick Labrocca hit a shot from just out of the box, which Union keeper Faryd Mondragon was just able to jump up and knock away.
+Minutes later, the tie was no longer, as Chivas were finally able to break through the Union’s defence.
 On a corner kick in the 27th minute, Mondragon knocked away the first effort, but Chivas continued to pressure, and defender Michael Umana headed in the first goal of the match.

-It did not take long for Philadelphia to respond, as the home side nearly scored on a corner kick of its own.
+It did not take long for Philadelphia to respond, as the home side nearly scored from a corner kick of their own.
 Sebastian Le Toux continued his luck of getting close, but not hitting the back of the net, as he saw yet another shot attempt go just wide of the post.

-Philadelphia knew it could not stand to lose a game at home just three days after a disappointing draw against Sporting Kansas City.
+Philadelphia knew they could not stand to lose a game at home just three days after a disappointing draw against Sporting Kansas City.
 That mindset was evident immediately, as the Union tied the game up in the 48th minute.
-Newcomer Veljko Paunovic scored his first career MLS goal from inside the box, off the assist from Justin Mapp.
+Newcomer Veljko Paunovic scored his first career MLS goal from inside the box, assisted by Justin Mapp.
 Mapp saved the ball from going out of bounds and passed it to an open Paunovic, who punched it past Chivas keeper Dan Kennedy to tie the game at 1-1.
 This was the first goal for Philadelphia in 294 minutes of play.

 Just moments after PPL Park erupted with a “U-S-A” chant (United States took a 1-0 lead against Mexico in the Gold Cup final) the home crowd thought they were set to start another chant, as it looked as if Carlos Ruiz broke up the tie game in the 58th minute.
 Ruiz was offside, however, and the goal was not allowed.

-The referees had the most action for the next ten minutes, with many controversial fouls and offside calls on the Union.
-This culminated with a yellow card issued to Carlos Valdez on a tackle.
-On the following free kick, Marcos Mondaini nearly hit past the stretching Faryd Mondragon, but it smashed into the crossbar.
+The referee had the most action for the next ten minutes, with many controversial fouls and offside calls on the Union.
+This culminated with a yellow card issued to Carlos Valdez after a bad tackle.
+From the following free kick, Marcos Mondaini nearly hit past the stretching Faryd Mondragon, but it smashed into the crossbar.